PBWiseman/F1-pi-display/README.md

 ## Other notes

-- As of 6/07/2024 the latest release of MVF1 that will install is 1.1.2
 - To upgrade a package without committing it to pipenv run: pipenv upgrade -package-
 - To update the pipenv with the upgrade run: pipenv update -package-